chicks-net/euler-answers-chicks/problem025/README.md

 	user	0m0.063s
 	sys	0m0.016s

-So it still takes 2.4 times as long to produce the `commad not found` error than it takes to load python, parse the script, and add 4780 numbers.
+So it still takes 2.4 times as long to produce the `command not found` error than it takes to load python, parse the script, and add 4780 numbers.

 Maybe I've found something that python is highly performant with.